 Today, search is the main service provider.
 It’s the first step in the user journey.
 Searching for sushi in Williamsburg means picking a service (Postmates, Caviar, Uber Eats), then searching for sushi.
 If you’ve ever spent twenty minutes comparing between different delivery services, you’ve gotten pulled into the same time sink.
 The onus of evaluating what’s cheapest, tastiest and fastest has been put on us for far too long.
-But, really, we should be asking for sushi, and a service layer should be the one deciding which option is the best, regardless of delivery provider.
+But, really, we should be asking for sushi, and a service layer should be the one deciding which option is the best, regardless of the delivery provider.
 It’s time for analysis paralysis to be offloaded from our brains to voice search.

 At Jakt, our ultimate vision—and prediction—for the future is that voice will become the new layer between us and the oversaturated service economy.
 Navigating endless options is simply too unwieldy for audio/voice interfaces.
 This is why voice will commoditize services and drive prices down as service providers compete for business.
 Instead of asking Alexa to launch Uber Eats, you’ll ask for sushi and get a curated set of options.
 Instead of ordering an Uber, you’ll ask for a ride and the cheapest ride share service will show up.
 Most people are ambivalent to the services they’re using; they just want the best option for the lowest price.

 Our vision for a voice-first world is all about context, curation and healthy competition.
 Best of all, interactions will be simple and swift; no more sifting through endless options or analysis paralysis.